Sreevatsa98/Curves/README.md

-# Curves in CSS using Shapedivider and Haikei
+# Curves using Shapedivider and Haikei

-This is Curvaceous simple landing page using tools like website link
+This is Curvaceous simple landing page using tools like

+Website link

 Shapedivider